-Our winery is located in the heart of North-Western Sicily, and is deeply rooted in its lands and layers of history, emotion, and flavors.
-We are however a far cry stylistically from the stereotypes that pertain to this most fertile Italian island – so well known for its powerful and distinctive wines.
-At Vino Lauria our wines represent a family tradition that has lasted for generations interwoven with a contemporary and modern philosophy in the art of making wine.
-It comes from a deep and thorough knowledge of the Sicilian soils, who raised us as well as our many indigenous grapes, paired with the ability to achieve wine with great freshness, excellent acidity and lower alcohol.
-We are always aiming to make wines of true elegance, balance, and lightness.
+We are in the brimful of Sicily, well rooted in its lands, layers of history, layers of emotions and of flavours.
+Nevertheless we are far away from the stereotypes that pertain to this most fertile Italian island, well known for its strong and distinctive wines.
+Lauria wine weaves a family tradition that has lasted for generations in a contemporary and sought wisdom in the art of making wine.
+It comes from a deep and thorough knowledge of the Sicilian lands, but also from the creative ability to reach excellent combinations (and never dared) between the grapes.
+Towards balance and lightness, beyond the insistence of certain aromas that are too typical of the wine of Southern Italy.

 The Grillo vineyard, whom gave birth to the famous Marsala, has always grown on flat, warm and placid lands around Trapani.
 Its recent “migration” towards Alcamo (50 kilometers west of Palermo), and its happy arrival to the hills – the heights of 600/700 meters facing north – marks a pleasing evolution of its fragrance.
 More citrusy and fresh, both on the nose and on the palate, golden with curious greenish reflections intriguing to the sight, the Grillo perfectly expresses the meeting with these new lands of Sicily bringing with it the tropical aromas of pineapple, the slightly sour zest of grapefruit, and the aromatic herb of sage and mint.